 By-Law 11.
 Meetings of the Executive Committee

-11.1 Executive Committee meetings shall be convened by the President, or by the Vice-President when the President is not available.
+11.1 Executive Committee meetings shall be convened by the President, or by one of the Vice-Presidents when the President is not available.
 At a meeting of the Executive Committee, whether a physical or virtual meeting, no member can be represented by another person.
 Decisions of the Executive Committee shall be valid only if at least half plus one of its members are present.
 All decisions of the Executive Committee shall be taken by simple majority of the total number of voting members present.
 In the case of a tie, the decision shall rest with the President.

 11.2 When the importance and urgency of a decision warrant it, a vote by electronic correspondence may be organized by the Secretary General at the request of the President.
 Voting rules stipulated in these Statutes and By-Laws shall apply.

 11.3 The President may, on his or her own initiative or at the request of another member of the Executive Committee or of an IAGA National Body, invite representatives of scientific bodies or individuals to attend an Executive Committee meeting in an advisory capacity.

 11.4 Proposals concerning the agenda for meetings of the Executive Committee may be submitted by members of that Committee, by Division or Interdivisional Body leaders, or by IAGA National Bodies; they must be notified to the Secretary General at least two weeks prior to the meeting.
 The final agenda, after its approval by the President, shall be distributed to the members of the Executive Committee at least one week prior to the meeting.

 By-Law 12.
 Duties of the Executive Committee